-The Rescue Lake Simcoe Coalition warns that the province’s new policy might undo years of effort in managing waste.
+The Rescue Lake Simcoe Coalition warns that the province’s new rule could undo years of hard work in waste management.

 NEWS RELEASE